kcofoni/ha-netro-watering/README.md

 The configuration of a device (controller or sensor) within UI makes it possible to define, as showed above, a specific polling frequency (refresh interval).
 One may wonder if this refresh period should be the same regardless of the time of day.
 There are indeed time slots on which there is no gain in polling the system very often (at night for example) and at the opposite times when watering is very likely and which requires close monitoring.

-The slowdown factor parameter (sdf) reduce the refresh rate at certain times.
+The slowdown factor parameter (sdf) reduces the refresh rate at certain times.
 Let us take an example:

     slowdown_factors:
     - from: '23:00' # everybody sleeps during the night, isn't it ?